 Department of Earth and Environmental Sciences

-These days, I can hardly go anywhere without being asked: “So, tell me, does fracking cause earthquakes?”
+I often find myself in a situation where I am asked: “So, tell me, does fracking cause earthquakes?”
 Not wanting to get into a complex scientific and political argument on the spot (especially in social situations), I generally try to change the subject.

 But, I guess there’s no avoiding it.
 Being a seismologist, I do have a responsibility to answer.
 So, here’s my take on it.